Joseph Merrick: Life as a curiosity

 Merrick concluded that his only escape from the workhouse might be through the world of human novelty exhibitions.
 He wrote a speculative letter to Sam Torr, a Leicester music hall comedian and proprietor that he knew.
 Torr came to visit Merrick at the workhouse and decided he could make money exhibiting him; although, to retain Merrick's novelty value, he would need to be put on display as a travelling exhibit.
 To this end, Torr organised a group of managers for his new charge: music hall proprietor J. Ellis, travelling showman George Hitchcock, and fair owner Sam Roper.
 On 3 August 1884, Merrick departed the workhouse to start his new career.

 The shop on Whitechapel Road where Merrick was exhibited.
-Today it sells saris.

 The showmen named Merrick the Elephant Man and advertised him as "Half-a-Man and Half-an-Elephant".
 They showed him around the East Midlands, including in Leicester and Nottingham, before moving him on to London for the winter season.
 Hitchcock contacted an acquaintance, showman Tom Norman, who ran penny gaff shops in the East End of London exhibiting human curiosities.
 Without the need for a meeting, Norman agreed to take over Merrick's management, and Merrick travelled with Hitchcock to London in November 1884.

 When Norman first encountered Merrick, he was dismayed by the extent of his deformities, fearing his appearance might be too horrific to be a successful novelty.
 Nevertheless, he exhibited Merrick in the back of an empty shop on Whitechapel Road.
 Merrick slept on an iron bed with a curtain drawn around to afford him some privacy.
 Observing Merrick asleep one morning, Norman learnt that he always slept sitting up, with his legs drawn up and his head resting on his knees.
 His enlarged head was too heavy to allow him to sleep lying down and, as Merrick put it, he would risk "waking with a broken neck".
 Norman decorated the shop with posters that Hitchcock had produced, depicting a monstrous half-man, half-elephant.
 A pamphlet was created, titled "The Autobiography of Joseph Carey Merrick", giving an outline of Merrick's life to date.
 This brief biography, whether written by Merrick or not, provided a generally accurate account of his life.
 It did contain an incorrect date of birth, but Merrick was always vague about when exactly he was born.

 Ladies and gentlemen ...
 I would like to introduce Mr Joseph Merrick, the Elephant Man.
 Before doing so I ask you please to prepare yourselves—Brace yourselves up to witness one who is probably the most remarkable human being ever to draw the breath of life.